HOT NEWS! NEW S&CO SCRIPTWRITING TOOLKIT COURSE

 - appropriate for the stated page count (which doesn't include the cover or, in plays, cast details), with no more than eight speaking characters

-- in PDF format, with its title and your name in the file name, such as: 'A Wondrous Work by Al Anon'.
+- in PDF format, with its title and your name in the file name AND on the title page, such as: 'A Wondrous Work by Al Anon'.

 - subscribed to our mailing list